ketokeas/PCALib/README.md

 Inputs:
  - `original` : an instance of `Potential` with the data parameters fitted from the data;
  - `new_neurons` : new number of neurons `N`.
 Provide only if the number of neurons is expected to change.
- - `new_trials`: : new number of trials `n_trials`.
+ - `new_trials` : new number of trials `n_trials`.
 Provide only if the number of trials is expected to change.
  - `existing_number_of_trials`: current number of trials `n_trials`.
 Provide only if the number of trials is expected to change.
  - `mode` : indication whether the dataset is intended to be trial-averaged or trial-concatenated.
 Accepts string values `"trial-averaged"` or `"trial-concatenated"`;
  - `new_bar_e` : Optional custom mode loadings `bar_e` for new neurons.
-Can be set if we assume something about the structure of the neural loadings, e.g. sparcity of the neural activity;
+Can be set if we assume something about the structure of the neural loadings, e.g. sparsity of the neural activity;
- - `new bar_sigma` : Optional custom noise strength for new neurons.
+ - `new_bar_sigma` : Optional custom noise strength for new neurons.
 Can be set if we assume something about the noise strength of the newly recorded neurons.
  - `new_G` : if we assume that more animals will be recorded, we have to provide information about which neuron belongs to which animal.

 Outputs: